openresearchcalendar/openresearchcalendar.github.io/index.md

 :warning: We ultimately take no responsibility for the content or administration of any events which appear in the calendar.

+:email: Do you want a summary of the submitted events straight to your inbox? :mailbox: We now have an automated newsletter that will send a summary of the following months events on the 1st of each month.
+Sign up [here](/email-subscribe).

 <div id='add-events'></div>
 <h1 style="text-align: center;"><strong>How to add events</strong></h1>